10Duke Enterprise C++ SDK

 Client Concepts

-This documentation gives high level overview of the client and introduces some fundamental concepts.
+This article provides a high-level overview of the 10Duke Enterprise C++ SDK and introduces some fundamental concepts.

 The client is stateful

-Factory-functions are used to create the client.
-The created client is tenduke::ee::TendukeClient, which aggregates related services, like licensing.
-The client is stateful, and you must keep the instance alive for the duration of the application.
+Factory functions are used to create the client.
+The created client, tenduke::ee::TendukeClient, aggregates related services, such as licensing.
+Since the client is stateful, you must keep the instance alive for the duration of the application.
 The state currently maintained is the user login session.

 For details, see Identity-based licensing.

-Since the client is stateful, it is recommended that you save the client state to persistent storage.
+Since the client is stateful, we recommend that you save the client state to a persistent storage.
 For example, when the application is about to close, you can request the state to be serialized.
-You can serialize the state after any license related API-call, if you like: This would protect the state against any abnormal ending of the application (e.g. power loss).
-The state is serialized into a string, which contains JSON-representation of the state.
-You then store the string to e.g. disk.
-The JSON format is not documented and any modification of the JSON outside the client is unsupported.
+You can serialize the state after any license-related API call.
+This protects the state against any abnormal application termination (for example, a power loss).
+The state is serialized into a JSON string that you can store, for example, on disk.
+The JSON format is not documented, and any modification of the JSON outside the client is not supported.

-To prevent anyone from tampering the state we strongly recommend that you encrypt the serialized state before storing it.
-The client currently does not have support for encryption / decryption of the state.
+To prevent anyone from tampering the state, we strongly recommend that you encrypt the serialized state before storing it.
+The client does not support encryption or decryption of the state.

-When the application re-starts, it reads the stored state, decrypts it and passes the string in parameter named initialStateAsJSON to the factory functions which create the client.
+When the application restarts, it reads and decrypts the stored state, and passes the string in the initialStateAsJSON parameter to the factory functions that create the client.

-The stored state currently only OIDC session state (e.g. access token, id-token).
+The stored state contains only OIDC session state (for example, an access token, ID token).

-For example, to serialize current state of the client, execute following:
+For example, to serialize current state of the client, execute the following:

 std::shared_ptr<::TendukeClient> tendukeClient = ...;